gregja/zdogXperiments/README.md

 - 8 cubes linked and clickable (new) : how to set a list of clickables shapes with Zdog and a ghost canvas

-- Parametric surfaces : Ellipsoid, Sphere, Torus, Hyperboloid, Cone, Pseudo-sphere, Helicoid, Katenoid, Möbius, etc.
+- Parametric surfaces : Ellipsoid, Sphere, Torus, Hyperboloid, Cone, Pseudo-sphere, Helicoid, Katenoid, Möbius ribbon, Klein bottle, etc.

 - Magnetic cubes